 Also Onnibus operates from Tampere – you can find information about the routes and timetables from here.

 The city bus line number 1A operates between the Airport (Terminal 1) and the city centre.
 The route goes past the Railway station, the east end of Hämeenkatu, Koskipuisto and the bus station.

 Oy Matkahuolto Ab provides bus and coach services in Finland.
-Get updated information about how to get to Tampere by bus from here.
+Get updated information about how to get to Tampere by bus.

 Tampere City Public Transport offers a good route network in Tampere and the surrounding cities.
 It’s possible to buy a day ticket for 24 hours or more.
 For more information about the tickets, timetables and routes visit the public transportation customer service at Frenckellinaukio 2 B, right next to Keskustori central square.